privacy-scaling-explorations/nova-by-hand/part_2.md

 3. The scalar multiplication with $r$ alters the constant term, $1$, into $r$ in the vector $Z$, $Z = [W_1 + r \cdot W_2, x_1 + r \cdot x_2, 1 + r \cdot 1]$ and deviating from the standard format expected in a valid R1CS instance.

-## 3.2 How can we solve this R1CS isuue?
+## 3.2 How can we solve this R1CS issue?
 To overcome the challenges from the first try, we have to adopt a new strategy in the second attempt by introducing two key elements:

 - Introduction of an Error Vector $E$: Introduce an error vector $E$ to absorb the cross terms, $r \cdot (A \cdot Z_1 \odot B \cdot Z_2 + A \cdot Z_2 \odot B \cdot Z_1)$ , from folding $Z_1$ and $Z_2$.